mazeor9/r6-data.js/README.md

 ### Parameters

-The `getStats()` function accepts an object with the following parameters:
+The `getAccountInfo()` function accepts an object with the following parameters:
-For both request types:

-- `type`: (Required) The type of request - must be either "accountInfo" or "stats"
 - `nameOnPlatform`: (Required) The player's name on the platform
 - `platformType`: (Required) The platform type - "uplay", "psn", or "xbl"

-Additional parameters for stats type:

-- `platform_families`: (Required) The platform family - "pc" or "console"
-- `board_id`: (Optional) The game mode to filter statistics - "casual", "event", "warmup", "standard", or "ranked"

-### Account Information
+### Account Information Response
-When using the `accountInfo` type, you'll receive data about the player's profile, including:
+When using `getAccountInfo()`, you'll receive data about the player's profile, including:

 - Player level and experience
 - Clearance level